egorovsa/react-video-seek-slider/README.md

 ## What's new in v8

-- It's built now with Vitejs and again availalbe for both react versions as for 18+ and for 19+
+- It's now built with Vite.js and is available for both React versions: 18+ and 19+.
+- No migration needed.

 ## What's new in v7